 What is Patient and Public Involvement (PPI)?

-PPI and engagement is at the heart of YHHN and ensures all our activities focus on issues patients and the public think are important.
-To facilitate this, YHHN has a Patient Partnership, made up of hundreds of people (patients and relatives) who agreed we could contact them for future research purposes.
+PPI and engagement is at the heart of YHHN and ensures all our activities focus on issues patients and the public think are relevant and important.
+To facilitate this, YHHN has a Patient Partnership, made up of hundreds of patients who agreed we could contact them for future research purposes.
 This group is overseen by a committee (patients, carers, specialist nurses, researchers) and monitors all activities involving patients.
-It generally meets once or twice a year and discusses projects and any concerns raised as a result of the research activities.
+It meets once or twice a year and discusses projects and any concerns arising from research activities.

 Regarding PPI, patients and relatives from the Partnership are invited to collaborate with YHHN researchers on all funding applications, as equal partners.
-Patients and relatives help shape our questions, monitor study progress and share our findings; they also check and amend our study paperwork, including information leaflets and newsletters.
+Patients and relatives help shape our questions, monitor study progress and share our findings; they also check and amend study paperwork, such as information leaflets and newsletters.

-Looking more broadly than PPI, we are keen that people in the YHHN area (patients and relatives) are also able to participate in our studies by telling us about their own experiences.
+Looking more broadly than PPI, we are keen that patients and relatives in the YHHN area are able to take part in our studies by telling us about their own experiences.
 We enable them to do this by inviting members of the Partnership to complete questionnaires for us, and to take part in discussion groups.

 How to get involved

-Soon after diagnosis, patients are sent or given a YHHN information leaflet and consent form by a member of their clinical team, with one of the questions requesting future contact, should further research be considered.
-People agreeing to this are automatically considered part of the Patient Partnership, and may be asked to take part in PPI activities.
+Soon after diagnosis, patients receive a YHHN information leaflet and consent form on behalf of their clinical team.
+People agreeing to further contact are automatically considered part of the Patient Partnership, and may be asked to take part in PPI activities.
 They are also asked to complete a questionnaire about their background, current illness and quality of life and may be sent further questionnaires about quality of life, so changes over time can be monitored.
-As new studies are built into YHHN, members of the Partnership are invited to take part in additional activities, including surveys, interviews and/or group discussions.
+Members of the Partnership are invited to take part in new studies that are routinely set within YHHN - e.g., surveys, interviews and/or group discussions.

 Engagement with patients, families/carers and the public